usail-hkust/Urban_Foundation_Model_Tutorial/README.md

 ## Cite our work

 If you find our work useful, please cite our work:
-- Survey paper (Causal Discovery from Temporal Data: An Overview and New Perspectives)
+- Survey paper (Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models)
 ```
 @article{zhang2024towards,
   title={Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models},